navydoc77/earthquakes/README.md

 ### Repository Contents

-- [`etl.py`] (etl.py)  This contains the extract, transform, and load logic for the database.
+- [etl.py](etl.py)  This contains the extract, transform, and load logic for the database.
-- [`db_conn.py`] (db_conn.py)  This uses sqlalchemy for database connection, engine creation, reflection, and session logic.
+- [db_conn.py](db_conn.py)  This uses sqlalchemy for database connection, engine creation, reflection, and session logic.
-- [`app.py`] (app.py)  This will run the natural disasters application.
+- [app.py](app.py)  This will run the natural disasters application.

 ## Requirements

-See [`Requirements.txt`] (Requirements.txt) file.
+See [Requirements.txt](Requirements.txt) file.
 Ensure these requirements are satisifed on your local device before performing the ETL steps below.

 ## ETL/Run the Application Procedure